iNtEgraIR2021/python-requests-docset/README.md

 # Docset generator for requests

-As the title reads this repo generates docsets for the python requests module.
+As the title reads this repository generates docsets for the python requests module.